Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

     *Figure: boundary conditions for the clip out models.*

-To visualize the results we assigned the head difference at the wetland location to the well location and then interpolated the results for each unique combination of parameters.
+To visualise the results we assigned the head difference at the wetland location to the well location and then interpolated the results for each unique combination of parameters.
 Finally we qualitatively assessed the various parameterisations to determine an area where abstraction would likely impact the wetland.